mynyml/holygrail/README.md

 Install the gem

-    # Note: there's a gem dependency bug in rubygems currently, so we'll have
+    # There's a gem dependency bug in rubygems currently, so we'll have to
-    # to install some dependencies manually.
+    # install some dependencies manually.
 This will be fixed soon.
     gem install stackdeck
-    gem install johnson -v "2.0.0.pre0" #exact version matters
+    gem install johnson -v "2.0.0.pre3" #exact version matters

     gem install holygrail